njfaria/SolPipLog/docs/emoncmsvaluesserial.md

 ## Values sent to Emoncms when logging with serialnumber

-Following values are sent to *Emoncms* and displayed at the inputs as node with your PIP serialnumber, with following keys
+Following values are sent to *Emoncms* and displayed at the inputs as node with your PIP serialnumber/name, with following keys

 * 01 AC_IN_V
 * 02 AC_IN_HZ